danielharrell/open-eyes-lect-2017-18/Open.md

 unbroken jar, to take their fill---one might say to the brim---of the spectacle.
-His boundless eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets; and with nothing for a lid to protect, given this indifference to its contents.
+His boundless eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets; and with nothing for a lid to protect, given its indifference to its contents.
-This perfection of outer sight also seems matched, even surpassed, by inner sight.
+This perfection of outer sight also seems matched by inner sight.
 For Leontius is able to denounce his eyes, despite his loss of command.
 "Look for yourselves," he exclaims, "you evil wretches, take your fill of the beautiful sight."
 His eyes remain his, despite their liberation from him.
 For their becoming unbounded results not in blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 To stare is still to see, and in this case to see with an acute sense of the boundary breached in seeing.
-This is another case, then, where mere openness seems only as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even those of simple cognizance, and become an example of nothingness rather than openness.
+This is another case, then, where mere openness seems only as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even those of simple cognizance, rendering it an example of nothingness rather than openness.

 And if we turn from the open eyes of Leontius to our own, we can better see how the truth of openness might lie in boundedness, even when its look is boundless.
 This boundless look is why we again call *our eyes* open rather than our eyelids, as we seem to see through our eyes---with no boundary stopping us---to a whole world outside us.
 But this is also again to speak figuratively.
 For eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
-That is, eyes could not be boundless on the side they open.
+That is, eyes could not be boundless on the side we are wont to say they open.
 For on that side they can be poked, injured, even blinded.
 Staying open for eyes seems to mean staying intact, or bounded, all the way around.
 And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness?
 For as we noted before, an open jar's inside risks being spoiled by the outside.
-Why should the outside not pose a similar threat to eyes that stay open?
+Why should the outside not then pose a similar threat to eyes that stay open?
 Yet in this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying intact.
-But how, in that case, are eyes open to the outside at all?
+But how, in that case, can eyes be open to the outside at all, even speaking figuratively?
 Only, perhaps, if they can contain it rather than yield to it, in an act of comprehension rather than submission.
-Only, that is, if our eyes enclose what they see, can they be open to what they see.
+That is, only if our eyes enclose what they see, can they be open to what they see.
 And we would again find ourselves enclosed in openness; no different from the parabola even in the kind of openness---awareness---most our own.

-To deepen this suggestion, we can note that the outside is not simply something we see rather than suffer; it is something we somehow see the whole of, in seeing any part.
-For we see this *as* a part, and therefore somehow in light of the whole.
-Hence the word "world" for what we see, and as if our eyes contained the rest of it with the part that might fill a jar.
-But how can something as small as our eyes contain something as large as the world?
+But we can press this thought still further in defense of our being enclosed in openness, and towards an even more bounded geometric image of our predicament than the parabola.
+For consider again how, through open eyes, we seem to see a whole world outside us.
+Yet if this only makes sense at all insofar as our eyes contain what they see, then how can something so small contain something so large?
+Or to put it more radically: how can a mere part of the world contain the entire world?
 Only, perhaps, if containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed.
 And in just this way, it seems, we see without having to move to what we see.
-And again, while in one respect we only see so far, in another we see as far as can be, in the embrace of all there is to see.
+We might even say that what it means to see is for the world to contain at one place or part, other places or parts.
+And indeed perhaps every other place or part.
+For while in one respect we only see so far, in another it seems we see as far as can be, in the embrace of all there is to see.
 For what sense, otherwise, would it make to call what we see *the world*?
 We have enough names without this one for what there is to see: one noun, learned or invented, for each thing in turn.
-So why hold an extra noun in reserve, for everything at once?
+So why hold an extra one in reserve for everything at once?
 And how can this noun, "world", *name* everything at once?
-Only, perhaps, if the world in this sense were not, in itself, anything, but instead *a frame*---or again an embrace---of everything, serving this way as a postulate for sight rather than a discovery, and as if the world stood behind our eyes rather than in front of them.
+Only, perhaps, if the world in this sense were not, in itself, anything, but instead *a frame*---or again an embrace---of everything; the very circumference of what our eyes, across any distance, can encompass. , and serving this way as a postulate for sight rather than a discovery, and as if the world stood behind our eyes rather than in front of them.

 (Revise from here.)
 Bring first part of next paragraph to previous paragraph, since it continues thought.
 Then